ska-telescope/skampi/README.md

 sudo rm -rf /var/lib/kubeadm.yaml /data/minikube /var/lib/minikube /var/lib/kubelet /etc/kubernetes
 ```

-Running the Tango Examples on Kubernetes
+Running the Integration TMC-WebJive on Kubernetes
 ----------------------------------------

 Note: your Xserver needs to allow TCP connections.
 This will be different for each window manager, but on Ubuntu 18.04 using gdm3 it can be enabled by editing /etc/gdm3/custom.conf and adding: